phonkd/dockerd/docs/docker/a7/--mount.md

 ****
 *newer version of -v*
 ## Usage:
-`docker run --mount type=bind,yource=/path/to/local/folder,target=/folder/in/container image
+`docker run --mount type=bind,source=/path/to/local/folder,target=/folder/in/container image

+>[!info]
+>with mount you can bind files anywhere on the host.